Phillips Museum of Art

 The Mildred and Leonard Rothman Gallery recognizes the generosity of Mildred and Leonard Rothman '41.
 The gallery's newly expanded space is the largest exhibition venue in the museum.
 The flexible space and controlled lighting of this gallery make it ideal for the exhibition of works on paper, photography, textiles, film, and digital art.

-Named for former College Trustee and Art Collection Committee Chair Sally Mather Gibson, the Gibson gallery features rotating exhibitions and is connected to a classroom space with open storage.
-This unique classroom setup allows the museum staff to highlight the collection and resources available to support the college’s diverse academic disciplines.
+Named for former College Trustee and Art Collection Committee Chair Sally Mather Gibson, the Gibson Gallery is currently an open classroom space that allows the museum staff to highlight the collection and resources available to support the college’s diverse academic disciplines.

 STAFF DIRECTORY